Sorry, you need to enable JavaScript to visit this website.

 Learning outcomes

-developed a deeper knowledge of their chosen area of Classics and of the critical debates within it
+• a deeper understanding of their chosen area of social and economic history and the critical debates within it

 Continuing